-Well/Spring Name Source Integrity Mine Source Not Constructed to Standard
+Well/Spring Name Source Integrity Mine Source Unknown Construction

-Sources may vary in their construction characteristics and in the geologic rock types in which they occur.
+Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-In this case this source is a gravity feed from a mine portal/drift entrance.
-It is not properly sealed or protected.
 The State has determined that this mine source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.